City of Nashua

 - Infiltration trenches; and

 - Deep sump and hooded catch basins (used with other BMPs).

 - Stormwater management systems should incorporate designs which allow for shutdown and containment in the event of an emergency spill or other unexpected contamination event.

 Redevelopment of previously developed sites must meet the stormwater management standards to the maximum extent possible as determined by the Planning Board.
 The goal is to reduce impervious area by a minimum of 20% or meet the open space requirement in that zoning district.
 The application shall include a certification by a registered professional engineer as to compliance with this standard.

 Erosion and sedimentation controls.

 - Erosion and sedimentation controls must be implemented to prevent impacts during construction or land disturbance activities, and shall be properly installed prior to soil disturbance in the contributing drainage area.

 - Whenever practical, natural vegetation shall be retained, protected or supplemented.
 Priority should be given to preserving natural drainage systems including perennial and intermittent streams, wetlands, swales, and drainage ditches for conveyance of runoff leaving the project area.

-- Examples of BMPs for erosion and sedimentation control are staked hay bales, filter fences, hydroseeding, and phased development.
+- Examples of BMPs for erosion and sedimentation control are staked straw bales, filter fences, hydroseeding, and phased development.
 Many stormwater BMP technologies (e.g., infiltration technologies) are not designed to handle high concentrations of sediments typically found in construction runoff and must be protected from construction-related sediment loadings.
 Construction BMPs must be maintained while construction or land disturbance activities continue.

 - Off-site surface water and runoff from undisturbed areas shall be diverted away from disturbed areas where feasible or carried non-erosively through the project area.
 Integrity of downstream drainage systems shall be maintained.